Anatomical spine illustrations on a clipboard

 Bone needs load

 Without resistance training and weight-bearing movement, even perfect nutrition won't build bone.
-Load is the signal.
+Load is the signal that tells bone to stay dense.

 02

-Vitamin D, K2, magnesium, boron, protein and adequate hormones all matter.
-Calcium alone is the wrong frame.
+Vitamin D, K2, magnesium, boron, protein, and adequate hormones all matter.
+Calcium alone, without these co-factors, is the wrong frame.

 03